 With a Snack

-This pineapple pico de gallo is a healthy snack that you can team up with your tortilla chips and nachos and serve at your next Cinco de Mayo party.
+This pineapple Pico de Gallo is a healthy snack that you can team up with your tortilla chips and nachos and serve at your next Cinco de Mayo party.
+I usually pair it with my Mexican roasted potatoes and whip up my apples with Tajin or Tajin nuts on the side.

 Like a Traditional Salsa